IMISE/ocRuleTool/README.md

 This repository contains the ocRuleCompiler, a small Java app that facilitates the generation of rules for OpenClinica/LibreClinica CDISC-ODM management.
 Specifically, it generates rules.xml from CRF descriptions.

 ## Setup ##
-To set up the ocRuleCompiler, follow these steps:
+To set up the ocRuleTool, follow these steps:

-1. Download the latest release (.jar) for easy setup.
+1. (Download the latest release (.jar) for easy setup.)
+2. Build the source: Download sources, having Java > 1.17 and maven installed: mvn install -DskipTests
-2. Navigate to the directory with the .jar file using your terminal.
+3. Navigate to the directory with the .jar file using your terminal.
-3. Run the command `java -jar ocRuleCompiler.jar /path/to/your/CRF.xls` to generate rules.xml.
+4. Run the command `java -jar ocRuleTool.jar /path/to/your/CRF.xls` to generate rules.xml.

 ## Workflow ##
 The following steps outline the workflow for generating rules.xml with the ocRuleCompiler: